Skip to main content

 Operation Bind

-Operation Bind allows users to link Items from the related Bill of Materials to Operations.
+Operation Bind enables users to link Items from the related Bill of Materials (BOM) to specific Operations in the production process.

 Operation Bind

-1. Items that are available to be linked with the selected operation as an input to this operation.
+1. Items that can be linked as inputs for the selected operation.

 2. Items that are already selected as input for operation.

-3. Items that are available to be linked with the selected operation as an output of this operation.
+3. Items that can be linked as outputs for the selected operation.

-To bind an Item to an Operation, choose a Routing and then Operation within it:
+To bind an Item to an Operation, first select a Routing and then choose the corresponding Operation:

 Production Routing